metoro-io/metoro-mcp-server/README.md

 ## Built with

-This library is built on top of our [Golang MCP SDK](https://github.com/metoro-io/mcp-golang).
+This server is built on top of our [Golang MCP SDK](https://github.com/metoro-io/mcp-golang).